bookofproofs/bookofproofs.github.io/_sources/history/20th-century/stancu.md

 * Stancu (1927 - 2014): his influence on my mathematical work'; Voichita Adriana Radu, 'Academician Professor D.
 * Stancu : a life time dedicated to the numerical analysis and theory of approximation'; and Andrei Vernescu, 'Acad.
 * Stancu, a respectful remember and a deep homage'.
-* Dimitrie D Stancu was married to Felicia, who was also a mathematician teaching at the Babeș-Bolyai University of Cluj.
-* They had two daughters, Angela Stancu (born 1957) and Mirela (born 1958), who both became secondary school teachers of mathematics.
 * He had a warm and sensitive personality.
 * One of the really remarkable things about Dimitrie D Stancu's commitment to mathematics was that he knew how to hand it on others.
 * In this way he inspired many students and colleagues to do some of their best work.